Deliverability settings and SPF/DKIM records

 Go into Settings and locate your company settings section on the left.

 Click on the Deliverability tab.
 Here, company admins can configure SPF/DKIM records.
-This page will only be visible to company admins after they add at least one SMTP channel.
+This page will only be visible to company admins after they add at least one team SMTP channel.

 You will see a list of your SMTP channel domains under Domains on the left.
 Any email domains with missing SPF/DKIM records will have a yellow warning icon.

 Add your SPF/DKIM records for each channel with a warning icon.
 The instructions are specific to the DNS provider you use.
 Here are instructions for the most popular types:

 When you’ve successfully added the SPF/DKIM records and you click the Check DNS settings button, the warning icon will be removed from the channel name in the list and the DNS records will say Verified.